Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Pixelated.md

 ## Solution

-There are several ways to solve this challenge and here are some of them.
+There are several ways to solve this challenge and here are two of them.

 ### Stegsolve solution

 You can use [StegSolve](https://github.com/Giotino/stegsolve) to combine the pictures.
-However, I never got the current version 1.4 to work and used the former [1.3 version](http://www.caesum.com/handbook/stego.htm) instead.
+However, I never got the current 1.4 version to work and used the former [1.3 version](http://www.caesum.com/handbook/stego.htm) instead.

 In StegSolve 1.3, open the `scrambled1.png` file.
 Then, in the `Analyse`-menu select `Image Combiner` and select the `scrambled2.png` file.
 A new window opens where you can step through various ways to combine the images: XOR, OR, AND, ADD, SUB, etc.